darraghoriordan/darragh-oriordan-com/src/pages/2020/01/13/non-technical-team-lead/index.md

 ## For devs

-And if you're a developer that has a team lead that wasn't a software engineer then don't be an ass to them.
+And if you're a developer that has a team lead without software engineering experience then don't be an ass to them.
 They are supporting you in ways you don't even see, support them when it comes to software engineering related knowledge! :)

-Their job is to make the team more effective and create a better place to work.
+Their job is to make the team more effective and create a better place to work, if they're doing that they're doing their job.

 Enjoy your technical freedom!